-When it comes to getting straighter teeth, most adults agree that the best looking option is the least visible one.
+Most adults agree that the best looking orthodontic option is the least visible one.
 A key selling point of all clear aligner products is that they are much less noticeable than braces.
-For this reason, all clear aligners products tend to score well in terms of Appearance, and Invisalign is no exception.
+For this reason, all clear aligners tend to score well in terms of Appearance, and Invisalign is no exception.

-That said, not all clear aligners are created equal in terms of appearance.
+That said, not all clear aligners are created equal.
 While they’re all made from transparent, BPA-free plastic, variations in manufacturing processes cause each brand to look slightly different.

-Invisalign aligners are frosted and trimmed to follow the gumline, so they are less noticeable and tend to match our naturally matte teeth.
+Invisalign aligners are frosted and trimmed to follow the gumline, so they are less noticeable and tend to match your naturally matte teeth.

-Our teeth are porous, which makes them look matte in appearance.
-Most brands of home aligners use a shiny plastic material, which can look unnatural.
-Because of this, frosted aligners are our preferred choice for appearance.
+Our teeth are porous, which makes their surfaces appear matte.
+Some home aligner brands use a shiny plastic material, which can look unnatural.
+Because of this, we prefer frosted, textured aligners.
 Still, some customers actually like the shininess of other brands, as they feel it gives their smile a gleam.
-So, it’s entirely personal preference.
+So, it’s an entirely personal preference.

-Home aligners are also typically cut straight across instead of being customized to the gumline.
-The scalloped look of Invisalign aligners may be more visually appealing.
-But, home aligners that cover the gums are more effective at moving teeth and can apply up to 4x the amount of force.
-This is why treatment with home aligners typically takes less than half the time required for Invisalign.
+Home aligners are also typically cut straight across instead of trimmed to match your gumline.
+Invisalign’s scalloped look is less noticeable, so it’s often more visually appealing.
+But, home aligners that cover the gums can use them as an anchor to apply up to 4x the amount of force.

-As we mentioned earlier, Invisalign compensates for its longer treatment time by providing more versatility with attachments.
+As we mentioned earlier, Invisalign can match or exceed this treatment power by providing more versatility with Smartforce attachments.
 Although they are tooth-colored, the attachments can make your aligners more noticeable.
 But, it’s important to keep in mind that no clear aligner brand is entirely invisible.

-As with other clear aligners brands, you’ll want to take out your aligners before eating & drinking to avoid staining.
+As with other clear aligners brands, you’ll want to take out your aligners before eating & drinking to avoid stains.

 Our current understanding is that Invisalign aligners are reasonably stain-resistant, although we certainly wouldn’t recommend drinking coffee, red wine, or other dark liquids while wearing them.